Josiah-TechBro/Profession-Survey-Analysis/README.md

 ### Project Overview

-Purpose of this project was to analyze different people's Data professions, check if they are happy with the work/life balnce or the salary.
+Purpose of this project was to analyze different employees in Data Field and check if they are happy with the work/life balance or their salary.
 Also to see which programming language is mostly used by employees in Data Field

 ![Profession](https://github.com/Josiah-TechBro/Profession-Survey-Analysis/assets/143694858/c86a0dbd-fdaf-44be-9220-84dc52ac267a)